jesskuz/laravel-api-poc/README.md

     int `member_id`
 ```

-✅ API Endpoint to: Remove a member from a project
+✅ Remove a member from a project
 ```
 PUT /api/projects/{id}/remove-member